foreseecode/verint-xm-cordova-plugin/README.md

    To do so, you'll need a personal key which can be generated from your GitHub account by following the [instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token).
    The token will need the `read:packages` permission.

-   Once you have that key, you should set two environment variables on your machine: `GITHUB_USERNAME` for your username, and `GITHUB_PERSONAL_KEY` for your personal key.
+   Once you obtain the key, you should set two environment variables on your machine: `GITHUB_USERNAME` for your username, and `GITHUB_PERSONAL_KEY` for your personal key.
    Those environment variables will be picked up by the following lines in the plugin's `/build.gradle` file:

     ```